shreyash00007/Todo-List/README.md

 # Todo-List
-A Simple to do list app made with javascript
+A Simple to do list made with javascript